It's Just Begun

 It's Just Begun is the second album by the Jimmy Castor Bunch, released in 1972 on RCA Records.
-"It's Just Begun" and "Troglodyte (Cave Man)" have each become staples in hip-hop sampling.
-Songs from the album have been sampled more than twenty-five times.
+Title track "It's Just Begun" and "Troglodyte (Cave Man)" have each become staples in hip-hop sampling, with the former becoming a B-Boy staple.
+Songs from the album have been sampled more than 100 times.
 The song is considered by some to be one of the first disco songs.

 The album hit #11 on the R&B charts and #27 on the Billboard 200.
 "Troglodyte (Cave Man)" hit #6 on the Billboard Hot 100 and #4 R&B.

 "Troglodyte (Cave Man)" has made its impact felt as well, making its way onto more than 20 compilation albums, ranging from 16 Slabs of Funk to Greatest Soul Groups.

+Reception

+Music database AllMusic gave the record a 3-star rating, stating that "It's Just Begun is an important and influential release from a sadly underrated group and well worth a listen for anyone interested in the roots of 1970s funk."